This post was updated November 2019.

 Producing quality records on vinyl requires experience, skill, and know-how, and ultimately means more compromises when it comes to reproducing your source material.
 It’s also important to understand that vinyl manufacturing relies on unique production facilities, which can translate to longer production schedules when manufacturing vinyl records, compared to CDs.

 Sound is the vibration of particles across a medium – air and water, for instance – in the form of waves.
 In 1877, Thomas Edison first developed a way to imprint this information onto tinfoil by etching the electrical signal of a sound wave with a needle.
 Then, by reversing the process, the recorded information was played, rather faintly, through a horn.

-A decade later, Emile Berliner used the same principles, recording to a rubber disc, and then shellac – the predecessor of the vinyl used for modern-day release.
+A decade later, Emile Berliner used the same principles, recording to a rubber disc, and then shellac – the predecessor of the vinyl used for modern-day releases.

 While Edison originally envisioned the phonograph being used as a recording device for dictation and teaching, Berliner’s gramophone introduced the era of the recorded musical album, providing a way to mass produce recordings for people to play on systems in their homes.
 The process is similar to how records are enjoyed today.

 A stylus, or record needle, is one component in a transducer – a device that converts electrical energy into mechanical energy (or vice versa).
 In the case of the modern record player, this transducer is a cartridge – composed of a stylus, cantilever, magnets, coils, and body – which converts the mechanical energy of the recorded vibrations into electrical energy, which is sent through the amplifier to the speaker.
 The speaker driver is a second transducer, which converts the electrical energy into sound waves.